 - How many “unknown” or “revoked” responses were returned within a date range

 - A monitoring tool that can tell what the minimum, average and maximum response times were is also valuable (check the Ascertia OCSP Monitor datasheet for more information)

-This information should be digestible in easy to understand manner using pie-charts and tables.
-The management reports should be exportable in PDF and CSV formats so that they can be imported into Adobe® Reader and Microsoft Excel for example.
+This information should be easy to understand using pie-charts and tables.
+The management reports should be exportable in PDF and CSV formats, so that they can be imported into Adobe® Reader and Microsoft Excel for example.